-While that order makes sense for someone to read a business plan, the business plan needs to be written from the bottom up and not the top down.
+While that order makes sense for someone to read a business plan, the business plan needs to be written from the bottom up, not from the top down.

 In the next few sections, we will follow the bottom-up approach to completing a business plan.
-You should complete then them in the following order.
+You should complete it in the following order.

 Each selection will open in a new tab.
 When you are done exploring the content, close the tab to return to this page.